 In the case of a necessary absence from school, a student must bring a written note from the parent/guardian, doctor, court, or dentist.
-The note should state the student's name, date(s) of absence(s), reason for the absence(s), date of excuse, appropriate signature and phone number so parent, physician, agency can be reached to verify the note.
+The note should state the student's name, date(s) of absence(s), the reason for the absence(s), date of excuse, appropriate signature, and phone number so the parent, physician, or agency can be reached to verify the note.
 The note must be given to the ILT teacher on the day the student returns to school.
 The absence shall remain unexcused if no note is brought within three days.